Taylor-Green Vortex#

 set eig estimation cg n iterations = 20

-set eig estimation verbosity = verbose
+set eig estimation verbosity = quiet

 # Coarse-grid solver

-set mg coarse grid solver = gmres
+set mg coarse grid solver = direct

 end